We work hard from the very first moment because that gets our clients the best results. -Nicole Denmon, Founding Partner

 The first step in proving a slip and fall case is showing there was a dangerous condition on the premises.

 If you were injured after you slipped and fell in a grocery store, what caused you to fall?
-If you fell because there was a dangerous scenario, then the first element would be met.
+If you fell because there was a dangerous scenario, then the first element of negligence would be met.

 For example, consider a wet, slippery substance left on the floor in a Publix.

 Or consider the large box improperly placed on the top shelf at a Walmart, which is teetering on the edge of that shelf and could fall down in a moment’s notice.

 In these scenarios, the company that you’re expecting to provide a safe environment has left dangerous conditions in the store.

 And now you’re injured as a direct result of these dangerous conditions.

 However, slip and fall cases happen in other places besides your big chain stores.

 Other examples of dangerous conditions that could lead to slip and fall injuries include:

 If you’ve been invited to go somewhere or have a reasonable expectation that it’s safe to be somewhere, the person who owns that property has a duty to ensure there aren’t any dangerous conditions that can hurt you or other visitors.